Web Analytics Made Easy -

 - The population size is represented by column width.

-- The average level of negative welfare is represented by column height.
-As mentioned above, the moderate NU is functionally equivalent with prioritarianism.
-The NU averages therefore correspond to the weighted averages in prioritarianism.
-The most suffering people have the most impact on the average.
+- The negative average welfare is represented by column height.
+The most suffering people have the most impact on the average; see chapter 4.2.

 Fig.5